 SAP tables are created, displayed and maintained via the SAP data dictionary using transactions such as SE11 and SE80 and are the building blocks of the SAP environment.
 It is here where all the data within your SAP system is stored ready to be processed or accessed via your ABAP code.
-But it’s not just business data like tables such as MARA and MARC that store material details or EKKO and EKPO that store purchasing details but also the core info that essentially makes up the system.
+But it’s not just business data within tables such as MARA and MARC that store material details, EKKO and EKPO that store purchasing details or even BSEG, BSAK and BSIK which stores accounting data but also the core info that essentially makes up the system.

 For example when you create an ABAP report/program this code is then stored within a database table.
 Not only that the metadata of tables is also stored in database tables.
 For example, DD02L stores the global settings and attributes for each table, DD03L stores the list of fields that make up the table.
 The details about each of these fields are also stored in a variety of tables depending on how the field is made up.

 Display full details of any table in SAP including documentation, field list, ABAP select code…Simply input the table name and press the display button

 Or see the full index of SAP tables that are available in many SAP systems accessed via transaction SE11 and entering the table name.